-(Keywords: tmj anatomy, trigeminal neuralgia, chiropractic help, tmj ear pain, tmj exercises, migraine headaches)
+Keywords; tmj anatomy, trigeminal neuralgia, chiropractic help, tmj exercises, migraine headaches.

-It is also the joint that contributes to a complex painful condition called Trigeminal Neuralgia.
-Click here for more info, and scroll down.
-TMJ ear pain ...
+It is also the joint that contributes to a complex and extremely painful condition called trigeminal neuralgia.
+You can go to our TMJ ear pain page for more information.

 This picture is taken from a book called Grays Anatomy.
 Come back later and take a short tour about this amazing man.
 A real pioneer.
 Click here for more about Henry Grays Anatomy tour.

 Notice two features in this second picture of our temporo mandibular joint anatomy tour.